Blog

 Cloud vs On-Premise for African SMEs: How to Actually Decide

-A clear-headed comparison of cloud and on-premise IT for small and medium businesses in Botswana and across Africa — cost, control, connectivity and when hybrid wins.
+A clear-headed cloud vs on-premise comparison for SMEs in Botswana and across Africa — cost, control, connectivity, and when a hybrid setup wins.

 Jun 26, 2026Read